Introduction

 3. Compliance with Trade Regulations

-Some countries and shipping agreements require cargo insurance.
-By securing coverage, businesses meet legal obligations and avoid fines, penalties, or shipment delays.
-It also demonstrates professionalism to clients and partners.
+Many countries and shipping agreements require cargo insurance.
+Securing coverage not only helps businesses meet legal obligations but also avoids fines, penalties, or shipment delays.
+It shows partners and clients that you are dependable and professional.

 4. Risk Mitigation for Supply Chains